When you tell your customers that your product will give them the power to disappear into thin air, your product had better be up to the test.

 If you are looking for a VPN for speed, IPVanish is better, although VyprVPN is very close.
-If it is access from China and Netflix that you want, VyprVPN is a clear choice.
+If it’s access from China and Netflix that you want, VyprVPN is a clear choice.

 Neither is ideal for torrenting, but VyprVPN will take you further than IPVanish.
-Price-wise, IPVanish is cheaper, but that only matters if you do not need the features that the service lacks.
+Price-wise, IPVanish is cheaper, but that only matters if you don’t need the features that the service lacks.

 Our verdict is that VyprVPN is the better of the two.